hackecTim/SmartCodeEditor/README.md

 │
 ├── workspace/
 │
-└── algator-root/
+└── target-root/
 ```

-`workspace/` is the LSP working directory. `algator-root/` is the synchronisation target.
+`workspace/` is the LSP working directory. `target-root/` is the synchronisation target.

+If your existing local project still uses the folder name `algator-root`, you can keep it locally and mount it to `/target-root` in Docker.

 ---